PANDORASPA/pandora-spa/README.md

 - Validate the new migration set against a real Supabase project, not only through local build success.
 - Validate RLS and admin access in the real Supabase project after applying the new migrations.
-- Add real payment handling and stronger duplicate-purchase protections for ticket and order flows.
+- Add real payment handling so ticket issuance can move from manual payment gating to provider-confirmed settlement.
 - Continue polishing remaining admin tabs and operational content.

 ## License